 Myrqvist

 Traditional shoes and craftsmanship, but from a Scandinavian perspective.
 Sounds like a good deal to us.
 Myrqvist are a brand making premium shoes and cutting out the middle man as they go, selling direct to the customer.
 The brand’s formal styles are certainly dashing, as are the more contemporary options.
-The Appelviken in dark brown suede is a plain cap toe Oxford with a rubber sole that works with chinos and denim for smart casual outfits.
+The Appelviken in dark brown suede is a plain cap toe Oxford shoe with a rubber sole that works with chinos and denim for smart casual outfits.

 John Lobb